nismod/infra-risk-vis/etl/README.md

 The ETL pipeline is primarily configured with an environment file, located at `../envs/{dev|prod}/.etl.env`.
 This contains details for connections to services and authentication information for pipelines which require it.

+Here is an example environment file to use as a template:

 ```bash
 # connecting to `tiles-db`, MySQL